bunnyhugdev/rebellion/readme.md

 ## TODO
 ### Frontpage
-- Frontpage images are hard coded
 - Social Icons are hard coded
 - Contact Us hardcoded
-- News / Events, title can overlap date & do we want to include community tap there?

 ### Brews
 - Text wraps on brews page for the custom attributes like food pairing Add custom markers to maps